by Melanie Meador, CEO

 In her peak season, therefore, Patricia’s outings generate $2,340,800.00.
 Patricia feels that this has been a good strategy because she continues to sell out her outings, and she’s very proud of the company she’s built.
 But Patricia doesn’t realize that she’s leaving money on the table.
 She’s doing so well that she hasn’t thought about the revenue and profitability on each seat sold.

 What if instead of allocating all her available inventory equally, Patricia were to approach the allocation more strategically, focusing more on maximizing her revenue per day?
 In that kind of approach, wouldn’t it make more sense for Patricia to keep more of the seat allocations to herself and give fewer to her partners?
 And even more so, to give less inventory to the partners to whom Patricia has to pay the highest commission rates?
-Envisioning a scenario like that, the new allocations may look like this, with Patricia generating $1,384.00 more dollars in total net revenue per day or $193,760 more dollars per year!
+Envisioning a scenario like that, the new allocations may look like this, with Patricia generating $1,384.00 more dollars in total net revenue per day or $193,760 more net revenue dollars per year!

 While this example may be simplified, you can see the value of managing your inventory to maximize your revenue.
 This kind of strategic inventory management can be a challenge to manage manually, particularly in your busiest times of year.
 That’s the beauty and value of a yield management solution that can automate the execution of this strategy for you.
 You enter the values and the yield manager takes care of the rest.